 Basically, remastered games have their original graphics redesigned or re-rendered at higher resolutions for the current technology.
 It’s one way to port older titles to newer consoles, but with some tweaks and improvements in the visual department.
 To PC gamers, remasters are nothing since they can just upgrade the graphical prowess of their games via the in-game settings or mods.
 However, to console players, remasters are the only way to enjoy old games on new systems.

 Some video game remasters have the ability to switch from the original look to the new, upgraded quality with just a single button.
-Another World 20th Anniversary does this, and still manages to look beautiful in both pixelated and vectorized visuals.
+Another World 20th Anniversary does this and still manages to look beautiful in both pixelated and vectorized visuals.

 Sometimes, remasters add in previously paid/free downloadable contents on a single disc/cartridge.
-An example for this is Last of Us: Remastered.
+An example of this is Last of Us: Remastered.
 Not only does the game output to full HD with 60fps capabilities, but it also includes the Left Behind DLC, featuring the story of the heroine before the events of the main game.

 To make this sound cooler, please allow me to say a remake is more hardcore than a remaster.